First Stop Vancouver

 We had heard good things about the customer service on Cathay Pacific so we had booked specifically to try it out on this trip.
 It was a big splurge (and a very big gulp) to book all of the very long haul flighBusiness Class class.
 While David could sleep anywhere, I needed the more comfortable “lie flat” beds if there is any chance for me to get some sleep on the very long transits we would have (14 hours to Hong Kong and then 9 hours to Sydney).
 And David was not letting Business Class class on my own!

 Next stop Australia!
 I must admit to being very wary about travelling this distance and how long it will take my body to get on the right time zone.
 I plan to sleep when I can and try to adjust my body to Sydney time, but we will see how successful I will be.
 Our Sydney agenda for the first few days should give me time to ramp up slowly.

 David’s sister lives in Sydney so our week there will be a mix of family catch up and touristy things.
-I have never been to Australia and David was there last a very long time ago.
+She moved there a while back – I can still remember her telling me how difficult it was to pack everything up and make the move!
+For a long time, while she got her house in Sydney ready, she stored most of her furniture in a Perth self storage facility.
+That way she got to reuse everything she already owned without having to give anything away.
+As for me, I have never been to Australia and David was there last a very long time ago.
 So we are looking forward to exploring together.
 We are hoping the David’s sister does not have too many walk-abouts planned!

 After a week in Sydney we will head north to Cairns to explore the Great Barrier Reef.
 We would like to scuba dive at least once since my very heavy checked bag includes a 3mm wetsuit, mask and snorkel.
 I had to abandon my fins when the bag tipped the scale over the limit.